Messages must be consistent.

-It needs to be very specific: Simply describing the features or capabilities of your offer is not enough.
-Your value proposition must focus closely on what your customer really wants and values.
-Your customer wants to solve problems, to improve on existing solutions, to have a better life, build a better business or do more, better, faster. and so on.
+It's not enough just to describe the features or capabilities of your offer, your statement needs to be very specific.
+Your value proposition must focus closely on what your customers really want and value.
+Do they want to solve problems, to improve on existing solutions, to have a better life, build a better business, do more, better, faster...?

-Creating a value proposition is a useful marketing technique that had wider application than product marketing.
-Whatever you are 'selling' and to whom, a value proposition is useful, if not essential, tool.
+A value proposition is a useful technique that has a much wider application than just marketing your products, too.
+Whatever you are 'selling' and to whom, a value proposition is useful, if not essential.
 Whether your 'customers' are external customers, employees, co-workers or even your family, the idea is to help them see the specific value your offer brings to them.
 And by doing so, you will grab their attention in such a way that they know: "Yes, that's right for me".

-"Why should I buy this specific product or idea?" asks your customer: And your value proposition must answer this, in a compelling way.
+When your customer asks: "Why should I buy this specific product or idea?" your value proposition must answer, in a compelling way.
 In creating a good value proposition, the trick is to know your product or idea well, know how it compares with those of your competitors and, very importantly, put yourself in your customer's shoes to find the answers.

 Your value proposition can be created step-by-step, by answering a series of questions.
 Once you answer these, you have the ingredients to create a value proposition that answers your customer's question: "Why should I buy this specific product or idea?"